port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 <details>
   <summary>`Incident management` automation JSON</summary>

-  This automation will be triggered when a new Pagerduty `incident` entity will be created.
+  This automation will be triggered when a new `pagerdutyIncident` entity will be created.

-  Replace the `org` value with your Github organization name, and the `repo` value with your Github repository.
+  **Replace the `org` value with your Github organization name, and the `repo` value with your Github repository.**

 ```json showLineNumbers
 {